Sirius Satellite Radio

+History

+Founding and development

 Sirius was founded by Martine Rothblatt, who served as the new company's Chairman of the Board.
 Co-founder David Margolese served as Chief Executive Officer and Robert Briskman served as President and Chief Operating Officer.
 In 1990, Rothblatt founded Satellite CD Radio, Inc. in Washington, D.C.
 The company was the first to petition the FCC to assign unused frequencies for satellite radio broadcast, which "provoked a furor among owners of both large and small [terrestrial] radio stations."
 Rothblatt had previously helped create the PanAmSat international satellite television system, and helped launch and served as CEO of the Geostar satellite navigation system.
 In April 1992, she resigned as chairman and CEO of Sirius in order to start a medical research foundation, focused on finding a cure for her daughter's illness.
-Former NASA engineer Robert Briskman, who designed the company's satellite technology, was then appointed Chairman and CEO.
+Former NASA engineer Robert Briskman, who designed the company's satellite technology, was then appointed chairman and CEO.

 Six months later, in November 1992, Rogers Wireless co-founder David Margolese, who had provided financial backing for the venture, acquired control of the company and succeeded Briskman.
 Margolese renamed the company CD Radio, and spent the next five years lobbying the FCC to allow satellite radio to be deployed, and the following five years raising $1.6 billion, which was used to build and launch three satellites into elliptical orbit from Kazakhstan in July 2000.
 The company successfully bid $83.3 million to purchase their satellite radio license.
 In 1997, after Margolese had obtained regulatory clearance and "effectively created the industry," the FCC also sold a license to XM Satellite Radio, which followed Sirius's example.

-In November 1999, Marketing chief Ira Bahr convinced Margolese to again change the name of the company, this time to Sirius Satellite Radio, in order to avoid association with the soon-to-be-outdated CD technology.
-It had secured installation deals with automakers including Chrysler, Ford and BMW.
-Sirius launched the initial phase of its service in four cities, with the first receiver sold at Cowboy Maloney's in Jackson, MS on February 14, 2002, expanding to the rest of the contiguous United States on July 1, 2002.
-In 2001 Margolese stepped down as CEO, remaining as chairman until November 2003, with Sirius issuing a statement thanking him "for his great vision, leadership and dedication in creating both Sirius and the satellite radio industry."